Amazon isn't waiting for Oct. 13: Some Prime Day deals are happening right now

-This morning, Amazon officially announced Prime Day 2020.
+On Monday, Amazon officially announced Prime Day 2020.
 The annual (but long-delayed) event will take place Oct.
-13 and 14.
-The megaretailer isn't wasting any time: Several products are already on sale, with more to come between now and the big days.
+13 and 14 -- but the megaretailer isn't wasting any time: Several products are already on sale, with more to come between now and the big days.
 Note that you must be an Amazon Prime subscriber to take advantage of these (and most other) Prime Day deals.

-First up: Prime subscribers can get two third-generation Echo Dot smart speakers for $39.98 with promo code DOTPRIME2PK.
 That's basically like buying one and getting one free, because right now a single Dot is selling for $39.99.
+This deal is for the third-generation models.

-Next, Amazon's over-the-air DVR, the Fire TV Recast, is on sale for $129.99, tying the lowest price on record.
-(In fact, it hasn't been that low since around the holidays last year.)
-That's for the two-tuner, 500GB model.
-One note, however: Although an Amazon press release said this deal starts today, and there's language to that effect right at the top of the product page, at this writing I'm still seeing the regular price.
-Hopefully someone catches the error and "flips the switch" before long.
+Cut the cord!
+This deal ties the lowest price on record.
+In fact, it hasn't been that low since around the holidays last year.
+For $130 you're getting the two-tuner, 500GB model.
+If you want the four-tuner, 1TB version, it'll cost you just $50 more.
+Read our Fire TV Recast review.

-Read CNET's Fire TV Recast review to learn more about this excellent cord-cutting tool.
+Another "lowest price ever" deal, the Insignia is a current-generation 4K UHD TV (it was released this year) built around Amazon's Fire TV interface.
+That means you get all the compatible apps and streaming services, plus an Alexa-powered voice remote.
+There are three HDMI inputs as well, the better to accommodate your game consoles and whatnot.

 Another interesting early deal: You can get a $10 credit to use on Prime Day when you spend at least $10 at a select US-based small business.
-That's the promise, anyway; the execution is a little confusing at the moment.
-While the above link will take you to page where you can browse by product category and seller region, when you get as far as an actual product page, there's no badge or other identifier indicating it qualifies for the credit.
-Hopefully Amazon will address this soon.
+The above link will take you to page where you can browse by product category and seller region; be sure to look for the "small business" banner so you know the product qualifies for the promotion.

 I'll update this post as more early Prime Day deals roll in.
 You can also sign up for Cheapskate deal alerts via text message!
-Use that link or send a text to 415-878-5803.
-Only one alert per day, opt out anytime.
+Use that link or send a text to 415-878-5807.
+Only one text per day, opt out anytime.

 CNET's Cheapskate scours the web for great deals on tech products and much more.
 For the latest deals and updates, follow the Cheapskate on Facebook and Twitter.
 Find more great buys on the CNET Deals page and check out our CNET Coupons page for the latest promo codes from Best Buy, Walmart, Amazon and more.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.

-Discuss: Amazon's first Prime Day deals are already here: Save on Echo Dot, Fire TV Recast and more
+Discuss: Prime Day 2020 deals are already here: Save on Echo Dot, Fire TV Recast and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.